Introduction

 Elegantly responsive modal / overlay

-Below is an example of a containing div that represents an overlay, with child div that is responsively centred and even becomes scrollable if there is not enough space to show all of it's content!
+that is responsively centred and even becomes scrollable if there is not enough space to show all of it's content!

-This example also uses backdrop-blur-sm to blur the pages content if the browser supports it, bringing even more focus to the modals content ๐Ÿ‘
+to blur the pages content if the browser supports it, bringing even more focus to the modals content ๐

 <div class="fixed inset-0 bg-[rgba(0,0,0,0.4)] backdrop-blur-sm">